hollowverse-archive/hollowverse/README.md

 ## Technology choices

 The project is powered by a JavaScript/TypeScript stack running on Amazon Web Services.
-We use Node.js, Express, and PostgreSQL for the back-end.
+We use Node.js, Express, and SQL for the back-end.
 React and its ecosystem tools for the front-end.

 ## Contributing